public-git-kw-demo/origin/README.md

 This is a simple readme file
-Some additional text for the readme file.
+Some additional text for the README.md file.

+Added some more text and made a correction in line 2.

+Change before branch.

+A change made in branch